bsatbhai-tibco1/flogo-enterprise-hub/samples/VSCode_Extension/Connectors/Azure/AzureDataFactory/readme.md

 b.
 Tenant Id - For Tenant Id goto to the app registration from Azure portal then select your  account and then copy the Tenant Id.
 c.
 Client Id - For Client Id goto to the app registration from Azure portal then select  your account and then copy the Client Id.
 d.
 User Name - Add the User name.
 e.
 Password -  Add the Password of the user.
-Note: On everyday new password is generated.

 f.
 Resource Group- Need to pass the resource group name as "https://management.azure.com".